-At March 31, 2020, the gross unrealized losses on the Bank's available-for-sale securities were \$183,893,000, all of which related to securities that are either guaranteed by the U.S. government or issued by GSEs.
-At March 31, 2020, the gross unrealized losses on the Bank's held-to-maturity securities were \$14,021,000, of which \$8,319,000 were attributable to MBS that are issued and guaranteed by GSEs and \$5,702,000 were attributable to its holdings of non-agency (i.e., private-label) residential MBS.
+At June 30, 2020, the gross unrealized losses on the Bank's available-for-sale securities were \$120,440,000, all of which related to securities that are either guaranteed by the U.S. government or issued and guaranteed by GSEs.
+At June 30, 2020, the gross unrealized losses on the Bank's held-to-maturity securities were \$4,774,000, of which \$1,440,000 were attributable to MBS that are issued and guaranteed by GSEs, \$123,000 were attributable to securities issued by a state housing agency and \$3,211,000 were attributable to its holdings of non-agency (i.e., private-label) residential MBS ("RMBS").

 Government-Guaranteed and GSE Investments.
-As of March 31, 2020, the U.S. government and the issuers of the Bank's holdings of GSE debentures, GSE commercial MBS ("CMBS") and GSE residential MBS ("RMBS") were rated triple-A by Moody's Investors Service ("Moody's") and AA+ by S&P Global Ratings ("S&P").
-The Bank has not experienced any defaults on its government-guaranteed debentures, GSE CMBS or GSE RMBS, nor does it expect to experience any defaults on these securities.
+As of June 30, 2020, the U.S. government and the issuers of the Bank's holdings of GSE debentures, GSE commercial MBS ("CMBS") and GSE RMBS were rated triple-A by Moody's Investors Service ("Moody's") and AA+ by S&P Global Ratings ("S&P").
+Through June 30, 2020, the Bank has not experienced any defaults on its government-guaranteed debentures, GSE CMBS or GSE RMBS.
+In the event of a default, the guarantor is required to repurchase the security at its par value and thus the Bank's exposure is limited to the amount of any unamortized premiums and/or positive fair value hedge accounting adjustments included in the amortized cost basis of the investment.
 Based upon the Bank's assessment of the strength of the government guaranty, the Bank expects that the amounts to be collected on its holdings of U.S. government-guaranteed debentures will not be less than the Bank's amortized cost bases in these investments.
-Based upon the Bank's assessment of the creditworthiness of the issuers of the GSE debentures that were in an unrealized loss position at March 31, 2020 and the credit ratings assigned by Moody's and S&P, the Bank expects that these debentures would not be settled at an amount less than the Bank's amortized cost bases in the investments.
-In addition, based upon the Bank's assessment of the strength of the GSEs' guarantees of the Bank's holdings of GSE CMBS and GSE RMBS and the credit ratings assigned by Moody's and S&P, the Bank expects that the amounts to be collected on its holdings of GSE MBS will not be less than the Bank's amortized cost bases in these investments.
+Based upon the Bank's assessment of the creditworthiness of the issuers of the GSE debentures that were in an unrealized loss position at June 30, 2020 and the credit ratings assigned by Moody's and S&P, the Bank expects that these debentures would not be settled at an amount less than the Bank's amortized cost bases in the investments.
+In addition, based upon the Bank's assessment of the strength of the GSEs' guarantees of the Bank's holdings of GSE CMBS and GSE RMBS and the credit ratings assigned by Moody's and S&P, the Bank expects that the amounts to be collected on its holdings of GSE MBS will not be less than the Bank's amortized cost bases in these investments (or, in the rare circumstance of a default, the amount to be collected would not be expected to be significantly less than the Bank's amortized cost basis in the investment).
 The Bank does not intend to sell the investments and it is not more likely than not that the Bank will be required to sell the investments before recovery of their amortized cost bases.
-Because the current market value deficits associated with the Bank's available-for-sale securities are not attributable to credit quality, and because the amount expected to be collected on its held-to-maturity securities is not less than the amortized cost of these investments, the Bank has determined that an allowance for credit losses is not necessary on any of its governmentguaranteed or GSE investments at March 31, 2020.
+Because the current market value deficits associated with the Bank's available-for-sale securities are not attributable to credit quality, and because the amount expected to be collected on its held-to-maturity securities is not less than the amortized cost of these investments, the Bank has determined that an allowance for credit losses is not necessary on any of its government-guaranteed or GSE investments at June 30, 2020.